Tawfiqh/BabyTime/STUDY_GUIDE.md

 - **Chosen**: `mkcert` creates a locally-trusted CA that devices can opt into trusting.
 - **Alternative**: Self-signed cert — browser shows an error that cannot be bypassed for `getUserMedia` on iOS.
 - **Why this**: iOS Safari requires HTTPS or `localhost` to allow camera/mic access. mkcert creates a cert that iOS can actually trust.
+We include both the WiFi IP and the Mac Bonjour hostname (`<Computer-Name>.local`) so devices can connect with a stable local name.
 - **Tradeoff**: One-time setup per iOS device (profile install + trust toggle in Settings).
+- **Analogy**: Like saving a friend's contact by name instead of memorizing a phone number that might change.

 ### Python FastAPI over Node.js